 First mentioned in Dulwich records as Kingswood Coppice (1576).
 William Vizard built a Lodge here between 1811 & 1814.
-It was re-built as Kingswood House in the late 1800s by John Lawson Johnson & was then known as Bovril Castle.
-In 1919 Sir William Vestey took up residence & when he was made a Lord, took the title Baron Vestey of Kingswood, a title still held by the family
+It was re-built as Kingswood House in the late 1800s by John Lawson Johnston & was then known as Bovril Castle.
+In 1919 Sir William Vestey took up residence & when he was made a Lord, took the title Baron Vestey of Kingswood, a title still held by the family.

 Residents of Dulwich remember having school picnics in the grounds; & Dorothy Jones, a daughter of the head groundsman, worked in the House as an under parlour maid to Lady Vestey.
 She remembered serving at table & peeling an orange each morning for the Lady’s early morning tea.
-If a member of staff married, celebrations would take place at the House, & a good time would be had by all.
+If a member of staff married, celebrations would take place at the House & a good time would be had by all.